sigoden/window-switcher/README.md

 [switch-apps]

-# Whether to enable switching apps
+# 👇👇 Whether to enable switching apps
-enable = no                       # 👈 Change the value to `yes` to enable Alt-TAB hotkey.
+enable = no

 # Hotkey to switch apps
 hotkey = alt+tab